 During the recovery period, it is essential to closely follow the healthcare provider’s instructions.
 This may involve taking prescribed medications, keeping the wound clean and dry, and avoiding activities or behaviors that can hinder healing.
 The healthcare provider may schedule follow-up appointments to monitor your progress and make any necessary adjustments to your treatment plan.

-A few days– Mild bite with minimal symptoms
+A few days | – Mild bite with minimal symptoms – Prompt medical intervention |

-Several weeks– Moderate to severe bite with significant symptoms
+Several weeks | – Moderate to severe bite with significant symptoms – Delayed or inadequate medical intervention – Complications such as infection |

 It’s important to note that every individual may experience different recovery times and outcomes.
 Factors such as overall health, age, and the presence of any underlying medical conditions can also affect the recovery process.
 Therefore, maintaining open communication with your healthcare provider and following their guidance is crucial for a successful recovery.